drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### Example: Losartan Convergent Synthesis
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Losartan can be synthesized in a convergent manner as shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/example-losartan-convergent-synthesis-4a52d408'><i class='fa fa-play' aria-hidden='true'></i></button>Losartan can be synthesized in a convergent manner as shown below.
 The imidazole and biphenyl precursors 4 and 8 are first prepared separately from (1 and 2) and (5 and 6), respectively, and they react together in one of the last steps of the synthesis to give the cyano analog 9, which is then transformed into the desired losartan drug 10 with the desired tetrazole moiety.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.